Skip to content

 How do I claim on my personal possessions insurance?

 Claiming for a lost, broken, or stolen item with personal possessions insurance works in the same way as claiming with standard contents insurance.
 You will need to give your insurer details of the incident and proof of your ownership of the item, which could be a receipt or photos.
-You may also need to contact the police if the item is stolen and get a crime reference number.
+If the item is stolen you may also need to contact the police and get a crime reference number.

 Your insurer will then guide you through the process of the claim.
 It may ask for more details and to see the items (if you still have them) before it confirms the claim and pays you the money for it.